khakhalin/notes/keywords/job_search.md

 https://marksaroufim.medium.com/how-to-get-a-great-job-68cb69ddfeb1
 Basically he says, start working on little projects, and do it publicly, in everyone's view.
 It will help you to get the audience, and this audience will become your path to finding a good job.

-## German specifics
+## Where to live

-Average salaries:
+Average German salaries:
 https://www.payscale.com/research/DE/Job=Data_Scientist/Salary
 https://www.payscale.com/research/DE/Job=Software_Engineer/Salary

 Germany taxes calculator / comparator: https://www.brutto-netto-rechner.info/

+* [Numbeo "cost of living" indices](https://www.numbeo.com/cost-of-living/rankings.jsp) - to scale salary expectations for the location

 ## Job boards